 The planning system is a framework governing which developments can happen in an area, according to agreed policies.
 Applying for planning permission, also known as planning consent, is a formalised process within this system.

 Planning consent is required for all changes of use of pubs as well as for demolition.
-Planning decisions about pubs are the responsibility of borough or district councils.
+Planning decisions about pubs are the responsibility of the Local Planning Authority – usually the Borough or District Council.
 Councils will make a decision on whether a planning application is in line with national and local planning policy.
 Clear-cut decisions on planning matters are made by council officers; more complex or controversial decisions will be made by a planning committee made up of elected councillors.

 Tip: if there are a large number of objections to a planning application, the decision is likely to go to committee.
 This gives you and your campaign group an opportunity to present your case before the councillors who will make the decision.